Cross-sex friendship: Attraction

 Within cross-sex friendships, men judge sexual attraction and the desire for sex as a more important reason than do women for initiating their friendship.
 Additionally, men are more sexually attracted to their opposite-sex friends and have more frequent desires to have sexual intercourse with their opposite-sex friends than women are.
-Bleske-Rechek et al. (2012) found that men overestimate how much their female friends are attracted to them.
-Women are less likely to want to date their male friends if he is in a committed relationship, but men have the same desire to date their female friend whether or not she is dating someone.
-Bleske-Rechek et al. (2012) hypothesize that a man's desire to date his female friend is not changed by whether or not their female friend is in a relationship.
-This is due to males’ mating strategies that focus around acquiring short term mates.
-Furthermore, Bleske-Rechek et al. (2012) suggest that men would pursue cross-sex friendships both when single and in a relationship, while women would be less likely to pursue cross-sex friends while dating someone.
+Bleske-Rechek et al. found that men overestimate how much their female friends are attracted to them.
+Women are less likely to want to date their male friend if he is in a committed relationship, but men have the same desire to date their female friend whether or not she is dating someone.
+They hypothesize that a man's desire to date his female friend is not changed by whether or not their female friend is in a relationship.
+This is due to males' mating strategies that focus on acquiring short term mates.
+Furthermore, they suggest that men would pursue cross-sex friendships both when single and in a relationship, while women would be less likely to pursue cross-sex friends while dating someone.

 Attraction within these friendships can cause challenges.
 Sexual attraction can arise for a variety of reasons in cross-sex friendships.
-In a study by Halatsis and Christakis (2009), participants cited social pressures and emotional vulnerability as reasons for sexual attraction arising in a cross-sex friendship.
-A social pressure that may prompt sexual attraction between cross-sex friends is the perceptions other friends have of their relationship and emotional vulnerability coupled with closeness may provoke sexual attraction between cross-sex friends.
+In a study by Halatsis and Christakis, participants cited social pressures and emotional vulnerability as reasons for sexual attraction arising in a cross-sex friendship.
+A social pressure that may prompt sexual attraction between cross-sex friends is the perceptions other friends have of their relationship, and emotional vulnerability coupled with closeness may provoke sexual attraction between cross-sex friends.
 When sexual attraction develops in a friendship, it can corrupt the friendship and individuals state that behavior often changes.
 Sexual attraction in cross-sex friendships is often dealt with in one of three ways: management of this attraction through communication or an internal decision not to pursue the attraction in order to preserve the friendship, a sexual relationship forms then dissipates, or sex becomes a part of the friendship.
-When participants in the study by Halatsis and Christakis (2009) were asked about their experience with sexual attraction in cross-sex friendships, over 50% had experienced attraction, and over 50% of that group had expressed or acted on their sexual attraction.
+When participants in the study by Halatsis and Christakis were asked about their experience with sexual attraction in cross-sex friendships, over 50% had experienced attraction, and over 50% of that group had expressed or acted on their sexual attraction.
 However, men had a tendency to be more attracted to their cross-sex friends, and a higher tendency to act on that attraction.
 Only 16% of individuals who had acted on their sexual attraction claimed that their friendship ended as a result, otherwise the friendship remained intact or transformed into a romantic relationship.